What is a multi-meter?

 - An important consideration here is that your resting voltage shouldn’t be lower than 12.6 Volts.
 If your car’s battery is going down below this, you might have an issue!
-When it hits 12.2V it is only 50-percent charged.
+When it hits 12.2V, it is only 50-per cent charged.
 In case it is at 12V, then your car battery is discharged!

-- If the voltage is lower than 12.6 volts, you need to disconnect the battery and wait for it to be completely charged first.
+- If the voltage is lower than 12.6 volts, you need to disconnect the battery and wait to be completely charged first.
 We recommend allowing the battery to rest for a night and then testing it again with the multimeter.
 If this still hasn’t worked, your battery might be damaged.

 That’s all you need to know when testing a battery with a multimeter.
 We recommend that you learn how to handle a multimeter before you get to testing car batteries.
 Now, you know that you can attempt it successfully at home and on your own!
 Hopefully, this article, how to test a battery with a multimeter, has made it a tiny bit easier.